pooja-agale/Spotify-Clone/README.md

 Setup Instructions:
 Ensure the paths to the image files are correct, or replace them with URLs or local paths according to your setup.

+Featured Charts and Music Player
+This section enhances the functionality of the Spotify clone by introducing featured charts and a fully functional music player at the bottom of the page.

+Features:
+Featured Charts:

+Displays chart cards featuring playlists and songs from different regions.
+Each card contains an image, title, and brief description of the chart (e.g., "Top 50 - Global" and "Top Songs - India").
+The card layout remains consistent, visually showcasing music content that users can interact with.
+Footer:

+A simple horizontal line marks the footer area, visually separating the content from the music player below.
+Music Player:

+A fully designed music player is located at the bottom of the page.
+Player Controls: The player features standard controls, including play/pause, next, previous, shuffle, and repeat icons, making it look similar to popular music streaming interfaces.
+Playback Bar: Shows the current time and total time of the song being played, along with a range slider to allow users to seek through the track.
+Album Art Placeholder: A section is reserved for album art that displays the current song's cover image.
+Highlights:
+Interactive Music Player: The music player includes clickable controls and a progress bar for adjusting playback, making it visually appealing and user-friendly.
+Chart Presentation: The card layout highlights featured charts, giving users an easy way to explore global and local trends.
+Additional Assets:
+Icons and Images: Icons used in the player (play, pause, next, etc.) and images for charts are imported from local files.